-(1) Within ten days following (A) a declaration of potentially dangerous dog, or the exhaustion of any hearing and appeal therefrom, whichever is later, (B) the time from which a dog that has been declared a potentially dangerous dog by any other jurisdiction is brought into the City, or (C) an owner purchases a dog that has previously been declared a potentially dangerous dog, the owner of a potentially dangerous dog shall obtain a permit for such dog from the City and shall be required to pay a fee for such permit in the amount of \$250, provide proof that the dog is spayed or neutered, implanted with a microchip, and provide the microchip number to the department.

-(2) Any potentially dangerous dog is also subject to any additional conditions of confinement set forth in RCW 16.08, as now exists or as may be amended hereafter.

-(3) The owner of a potentially dangerous dog shall provide proof of either (A) a policy of liability insurance, such as homeowner's insurance, issued by an insurer qualified under RCW Chapter 48.28 in the amount of at least two hundred fifty thousand dollars, insuring the owner against liability to any person for injuries inflicted by the potentially dangerous dog, or (B) a surety bond issued by a surety insurer qualified under RCW Chapter 48.28 in a form acceptable to the department in the sum of at least two hundred fifty thousand dollars, payable to any person injured by the dangerous or potentially dangerous dog.

-(4) The owner of a potentially dangerous dog shall pay an annual renewal fee for such permit in the amount of \$50.

-(5) The owner of a potentially dangerous dog shall allow an annual inspection of a proper enclosure that holds the dog.
+- (1) Within ten days following (A) a declaration of potentially dangerous dog, or the exhaustion of any hearing and appeal therefrom, whichever is later, (B) the time from which a dog that has been declared a potentially dangerous dog by any other jurisdiction is brought into the city, or (C) an owner purchases a dog that has previously been declared a potentially dangerous dog, the owner of a potentially dangerous dog shall obtain a permit for such dog from the city and shall be required to pay a fee for such permit in the amount of two hundred fifty dollars, provide proof that the dog is spayed or neutered, implanted with a microchip, and provide the microchip number to the department. - (2) Any potentially dangerous dog is also subject to any additional conditions of confinement set forth in RCW 16.08, as now exists or as may be amended hereafter. - (3) The owner of a potentially dangerous dog shall provide proof of either (A) a policy of liability insurance, such as homeowner's insurance, issued by an insurer qualified under RCW Chapter 48.28 in the amount of at least two hundred fifty thousand dollars, insuring the owner against liability to any person for injuries inflicted by the potentially dangerous dog, or (B) a surety bond issued by a surety insurer qualified under RCW Chapter 48.28 in a form acceptable to the department in the sum of at least two hundred fifty thousand dollars, payable to any person injured by the dangerous or potentially dangerous dog. - (4) The owner of a potentially dangerous dog shall pay an annual renewal fee for such permit in the amount of fifty dollars. - (5) The owner of a potentially dangerous dog shall allow an annual inspection of a proper enclosure that holds the dog.
 In addition, the premises where the potentially dangerous dog is to be kept must include a clearly visible warning sign that there is a dangerous dog on the property along with a sign with a warning symbol that informs children of the presence of a dangerous dog.
-The initial inspection must be completed prior to the issuance of potentially dangerous dog permit.
+The initial inspection must be completed prior to the issuance of a potentially dangerous dog permit.
 If the proper enclosure is a residence, the inspection shall be limited to the exterior of the residence.
 Refusal to allow an annual inspection is a violation.
-An owner who refuses to allow an annual inspection shall have his or her permit revoked and may be fined for each day the inspection is refused.

-(6) Should the owner of a potentially dangerous dog fail to comply with sections 6.20.141(1) through 6.20.141(5) herein, the owner may have his or her permit revoked and may be fined up to \$500 for each violation.
-The City is authorized to seize and impound the potentially dangerous dog of any such owner and euthanize said dog pursuant to the procedures set forth in section 6.20.144.
-The owner is subject to boarding charges as set forth in section 6.20.320, in addition to all penalties set forth in this chapter.
+An owner who refuses to allow an annual inspection shall have his or her permit revoked and may be fined for each day the inspection is refused. - (6) Should the owner of a potentially dangerous dog fail to comply with subsections (1) through (5) of this section, the owner may have his or her permit revoked and may be fined up to five hundred dollars for each violation.
+The city is authorized to seize and impound the potentially dangerous dog of any such owner and euthanize said dog pursuant to the procedures set forth in YMC 6.20.144.
+The owner is subject to boarding charges as set forth in YMC 6.20.320, in addition to all penalties set forth in this chapter.

-(7) The requirements contained in section 6.20.141 are in addition to all registration, vaccination, and other requirements contained in this Chapter.

-(8) This section also applies to any dog declared dangerous under any prior ordinance and prior to the effective date of this ordinance.
+- (7) The requirements contained in this section are in addition to all registration, vaccination, and other requirements contained in this chapter. - (8) This section also applies to any dog declared dangerous under any prior ordinance and prior to the effective date of the ordinance codified in this chapter.
+(Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018).